Techget/comp9041Ass2Matelook/README.md

 3. Show and paginate the most recent posts in one's homepage
 4. Ask to send email if user forget their password
 5. User can recover their deleted account
+6. Friend Suggestions
+7. Comment on a post